akimd/bison/README-hacking.md

 only.

 ## Vocabulary
-Use "nonterminal", not "variable" or "non-terminal" or "non terminal".
+- "nonterminal", not "variable" or "non-terminal" or "non terminal".
   Abbreviated as "nterm".
+- "shift/reduce" and "reduce/reduce", not "shift-reduce" or "shift reduce",
+  etc.

 ## Syntax highlighting
 It's quite nice to be in C++ mode when editing lalr1.cc for instance.